How to Legally Convert an AR Pistol Into an SBR

 A: Yes, you can.
 But this will require you engrave a model, serial number, your name, and the city and state where you fabricated it.
 This information needs to be provided on the Form 1 application for the ATF to approve your SBR.

-Q: Is this legal to do in all 50 states?
+Q: Is it legal to convert a pistol into an SBR in all 50 states?

-A: No. Counter to federal gun laws, some states have effectively outlawed ownership of NFA firearms, including short-barreled rifles.
+A: No. Like the ATF, some states ignore federal laws.
+Certain states have outlawed ownership of NFA firearms, including short-barreled rifles.
 Always check your local and state laws before attempting to process an ATF application for a firearm.

 Q: Can I turn my AR pistol into a regular rifle?

-A: Yes, and you do not have to file any NFA application or submit to the ATF's bureaucracy.
+A: Yes, and you don't have to file any NFA application or deal with the ATF's bureaucracy.
 It's entirely legal to throw a buttstock on your AR pistol and turn it into a regular rifle if you first install a barrel that's 16" or longer.
 Muzzle devices do not count as part of the barrel length unless they're permanently installed (pinning and welding).

 Q: What does filling out the Form 1 require?